Have you ever wondered which models and brands of pellet grillers are manufactured in America?

 Additional American producers of great wooden pellet grills are listed below; however, certain production procedures are outsourced.

-Trager, who is considered a leader of the industry, pioneered the usage of the pellet grill.
+Trager, who is considered a leader in the industry, pioneered the usage of the pellet grill.
 Traeger grills were invented in America.

 After a few changes and a thorough reorganization, it was determined that the grills would continue to be manufactured.